chris10davies/MSDS692-Data-Science-Practicum/README.md

 ![alt text](images/bar_emp_status.png "emp_status")

 ##### Ratings
-The majority of Google's reviews are rated 5 or 4 and there very few 2's and 1's.
+Nex, I took a look at the company review ratings.
+The majority of Google's reviews are rated 5 or 4 with very few 2's and 1's.
 Tesla also had many 5's and 4's along with a decent amount of lower ratings.
 This lines up with Google's mean rating of 4.2 compared to Tesla's mean rating of 3.6.

 Google             |  Tesla
 :-------------------------:|:-------------------------:
 ![alt text](images/rating_google.png "rating_google")  |  ![alt text](images/rating_tesla.png "rating_tesla")

+##### Clean Text
+The title and review text was combined to be cleaned for text analysis.
+The text was tokenized, lemmatized, lowercased, and punctuation and numbers were removed.
+Count vectorizer was used to get the top 10 2,3, and 4 grams for each company.

+Use lists and word clouds

 ##  ANALYSIS
-ML Models
-ANOVA/t-tests
+Sentiment ANALYSIS
+LSA/SVD
+pyclustering
+  silloutete
+  kmedoids - top words
+NMF - top words
+LDA - top words
 ## CONCLUSIONS

+## EXTRAS

+Interested in the steps taken to engineer the state, job title, and job status variables from the web-scraped review data?
+Check out [created_variables.md](https://github.com/chris10davies/MSDS692-Data-Science-Practicum/blob/master/created_variables.md).

+Time Series

+Geo

 ## REFERENCES

+Youtube Presentation

 George, P. (2018, December 13).
 Working at Tesla Means Being in an 'Abusive Relationship' With Elon Musk: Report.
 Retrieved from https://jalopnik.com/working-at-tesla-means-being-in-an-abusive-relationship-1831072258

 Schneider, M. (2017, July 26).
 Google Gets 2 Million Applications a Year.
 To Have a Shot, Your Resume Must Pass the '6-Second Test'.
 Retrieved from https://www.inc.com/michael-schneider/its-harder-to-get-into-google-than-harvard.html